International Sim Cards and Mobile Phones

 Advantages and Disadvantages of SIM Cards and Mobile Phones

-- Local number to connect with local friends
+- Receive a local number to connect with local friends

 - Avoid roaming charges